birapjr/scratch-blocks/README.md

 This project is based on the [scratch-blocks](https://github.com/LLK/scratch-blocks)

-Its still on very early stage, not functional now.
+Its still on very early stage, not functional by now.